-Updates to the Common Rule for human subjects are scheduled to take effect January 19, 2018.
+Updates to the Common Rule for human subjects were scheduled to take effect January 19, 2018 but have been postponed to take effect July 19, 2018.
 Researchers can expect minor changes to Cayuse IRB forms and informed consent templates when preparing protocol applications as well as updated review processes.
 A summary of the changes are described below.
 For more information, visit Training and Continuing Education.
 The 2018 Common Rule:

 - Establishes new requirements regarding the information that must be given to prospective research subjects as part of the informed consent process.

 - Allows the use of broad consent (i.e., seeking prospective consent to unspecified future research) from a subject for storage, maintenance, and secondary research use of identifiable private information and identifiable biospecimens.
 Broad consent will be an optional alternative that an investigator may choose instead of, for example, conducting the research on nonidentified information and nonidentified biospecimens, having an institutional review board (IRB) waive the requirement for informed consent, or obtaining consent for a specific study.

 - Establishes new exempt categories of research based on their risk profile.
 Under some of the new categories, exempt research would be required to undergo limited IRB review to ensure that there are adequate privacy safeguards for identifiable private information and identifiable biospecimens.

 - Creates a requirement for U.S.-based institutions engaged in cooperative research to use a single IRB for that portion of the research that takes place within the United States, with certain exceptions.
 This requirement becomes effective 3 years after publication of the final rule.

 - Removes the requirement to conduct continuing review of ongoing research for studies that undergo expedited review and for studies that have completed study interventions and are merely analyzing study data or involve only observational follow up in conjunction with standard clinical care.
 (Federal Register, Thursday, January 19, 2017, page 7150).